Eastern Florida State College Employee Orientation Review

 Parking Violation Examples

-• Parking in handicapped spaces without proper permit
+- Parking in disabled spaces without a proper permit

-• Improper parking (taking two spaces, parking on the grass, parking on the sidewalk or walkways)
+- Improper parking (taking two spaces, parking on the grass, parking on the sidewalk or walkways, etc.)

-• Parking in wrong direction on the street
+- Parking in the wrong direction on the street

 Additional information may be found on the Security Department web pages.